 Animals help with primary and secondary * psychological or psycho-somatic impairments,

-* even if other physical or mental impairments are kind of triggering.
+*even if other impairments of a physical or mental nature are triggering.

 It is now generally accepted that animals can make a significant contribution to improving the quality of life for people.
 A prerequisite is an upright bond / relationship between humans and a specific animal.

 The supportive / wellbeing function of a “living supportive device” only exists if and as long as the animal is in close proximity to its human being.
 If this animal is prevented from performing its function, for example when removed or through the intervention of a third party, the condition of the sick / impaired person can deteriorate dramatically.
 The animal is therefore medically necessary and confirmed as part of the therapeutic concept for this person.